ab604/NLP-notes/README.md

 # NLP-notes
 PDF files of the slides from Stanford NLP Coursera before it was taken down.
 It covers weeks one and two.
+The full slides are available here: http://web.stanford.edu/~jurafsky/NLPCourseraSlides.html